TheLux83/100-days-of-code/log.md

 **Thoughts:** Since the last frustating moment with Flask, I wanted to give Django a shot to see, if it's easier to use.
 First I was confused of all the files and folders it creates.
 But my reading of the flask book helped a lot to understand what's going on here.
 I will definitely go through the whole tutorial and after that I will choose what framework I'm using for my fire department app.

+### Day 5: February 09, 2020

+**Today's Progress**: Progressed the Django tutorial and reread the previous 2 tutorial sites.
+Getting into models and views

+**Thoughts:** I realised that Django and Flask are familiar in many steps, but different in other.
+I still benefit from learning Flask before jumping into django, but I have to reread the tutorial steps to really learn what I typed.
+This will take a bit longer, but I understand what I'm doing then ^^